The name “Sung Sot” (means “Amazed feeling”) would definitely describe how travelers feel towards Top 10 most beautiful cave on Earth.

 Sung Sot Cave

 The path to Sung Sot is a bit steep and lined with shady trees.
 Walking ascending to the grotto, your love for nature is satisfied with a path to full of trees and foliage, surrounded by great paved stone blocks.
 The cave has 2 chambers, called the outer and the inner.
-The outer chamber is wide enough for an Opera theater metaphor.
-It is considered as the waiting room for travelers before getting inside.
+The outer chamber is wide enough for an Opera theatre metaphor.
+It is considered as the waiting room for travellers before getting inside.
 Thanks to the high ceiling, many stalagmites look like beautiful chandeliers.
 After the first chamber, a narrow road leads to the second one, opening a whole different scene with a wide space enough for thousands of people.
 Exploring the second chamber at the deepest point, a “royal” garden appears with a clear pond and a fascinating landscape of mountains.
 The painting of natural harmony, where birds are singing, plants are growing and monkeys are searching for fruits that will expose to your eyes.
 Keep going up about 100 steep stone stairs to the mouth of the grotto, surrounded by a lighting system with elegant styles adding more charm (as if the grotto needed), you will find a huge piece of stone standing up to the ceiling, which is one of the typical karst-style the evidence with high scientific values.
-And don’t forget to look for the 30m roof, which looks like patterns of a theater’s ceiling created purely by Mother Nature.
+And don’t forget to look for the 30m roof, which looks like patterns of a theatre’s ceiling created purely by Mother Nature.

 Inside the cave

 Inside the cave, there have thousands of stalactites and stalagmites along the 500-meter paved passage.
 Light posts line the passage and serve as signposts and ornaments, illuminating various hidden shapes.
 The artificial additions may not be to everyone’s taste, but the space is impressive nonetheless.